5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 - **UEFI > APFS**: Change `MinDate` and `MinVersion` to `-1`.
 This disables APFS driver verifictaion, so it loads no matter which version you are using (from macOS High Sierra onwards, because that's when APFS was introduced).

 **BACKGROUND**: If you use an OS older than Big Sur and both values are set to default (`0`) you won't see your macOS Partition, because the APFS driver won't load.
-This is a security feature which should ensure that your macOS boots using a varified APFS driver.
+This is a security feature which should ensure that your macOS boots using a verified APFS driver.
 To maximize compatibility with older macOS versions, I would disable it during Install.

 **IMPORTANT**: For security reason you should change these values according to the version of macOS you are using.
 A list with the correct values for `MinDate` and `MinVersion`can be found here: https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Acidanthera/Library/OcApfsLib.h